phovea/phovea.github.io/contributors/cheatsheet.md

 --------------------

 A workspace helps if you are developing multiple plugins at the same time and working with server side plugins using [Docker](https://www.docker.com/) and [Docker Compose](https://www.docker.com/products/docker-compose).
+In addiiton, it generates a PyCharm project, such that the directory can be opened as a PyCharm project.
 The basic idea is to use the parent directory of the plugins, so that they can share a common npm installation and docker setup.